Jimmy Marlu

-Jimmy Marlu (born 25 May 1977) is a retired French rugby player.
+Jimmy Marlu (born 25 May 1977) is a retired French rugby union player.
 His usual positions was Fullback but he also played Wing.

 He played for AS Montferrand where he won the European Challenge Cup.
 He made his debut for France in a match against Fiji in Suva.
-He was selected for the 1999 Rugby World Cup but he didn't play any test.
+He was selected for the 1999 Rugby World Cup but he did not play in any matches.
 In 2003 he left Clermont for Biarritz where he won two Top 14.